Key Points

 How to Present Continuous Data

-Histograms are a standard way to present continuous data as they are able to display the value distribution.
-Dot plots are also common as they are able to show the same type of data as a histogram.
+Histograms are a standard way to present continuous data as they can display the value distribution.
+Dot plots are also common as they can show the same type of data as a histogram.
 If you have two continuous variables, a scatterplot is ideal and correlation can be utilized to assess relationship strength.
 Implement regression analysis in this instance to find the equation that creates the line of best fit for the data.
 Should you have continuous data divided into groups, a boxplot can display each group’s central tendency and spread.

 What is Attribute Data?